-In June 2016, the FASB issued new guidance that significantly changes how entities measure credit losses for most financial assets and certain other financial instruments that are not measured at fair value through net income.
+In June 2016, the FASB issued new guidance that changes how entities measure credit losses for most financial assets and certain other financial instruments that are not measured at fair value through net income.
 The new guidance amends the impairment model of financial instruments, basing it on expected losses rather than incurred losses.
 These expected credit losses will be recognized as an allowance rather than as a direct write-down of the amortized cost basis.
 The new guidance is effective January 1, 2020 and will be applied using a modified retrospective approach.
-The Company has determined which of its assets are in scope for the new standard and has started to compile historical credit loss information.
-Current processes are being assessed to determine if any changes are required as a result.
-The Company continues to evaluate the impact of the adoption of this guidance and has not yet determined the effect on its consolidated financial statements.
+The Company has substantially completed its analysis and does not expect the adoption of this new guidance to have a material impact on its consolidated financial statements.